muhammedp07/plscanner/README.md

 - **Web Interface**: Enter URLs through an easy-to-use web form.
 - **Instant Analysis**: Real-time detection and results.
+- **Link Analysis**: Scans provided URLs to detect potential phishing threats.
+- **Safe Browsing Integration**: Uses Google’s Safe Browsing API to cross-check links against a comprehensive threat database.
+- **Secure Hosting**: Deployed on AWS EC2 with a custom domain and SSL certification to ensure secure communication.
 - **Neon-Themed Design**: A sleek, cyber-inspired look with dark mode and neon accents.
 - **Customizable**: Easy to adapt and extend the detection algorithms.

+## Hosting

+- **AWS EC2:** The project is hosted on an AWS EC2 instance, providing scalable and reliable cloud infrastructure.
+- **Domain Name:** The application is accessible via the custom domain [phishinglinkscanner.lol](https://phishinglinkscanner.lol).
+- **SSL Certificate:** An SSL certificate has been configured to enable secure HTTPS connections, ensuring encrypted communication between users and the server.

+## Setup and Configuration

+- **SSH Access:** PuTTY was used to connect to the EC2 instance securely and manage files.
+Detailed steps for connecting and managing the instance can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
+- **Nginx Configuration:** Nginx is configured to handle both HTTP and HTTPS requests.
+The configuration includes:
+  - SSL setup for secure connections.
+  - Redirection from HTTP to HTTPS to ensure all traffic is encrypted.

+## Running the Application

+- **Flask:** The application is built using Flask, a lightweight web framework for Python.
+Flask must be running for the application to function properly.
+- **Gunicorn:** Plans are in place to set up Gunicorn for production deployment to efficiently serve the Flask application.

 ## Installation